hthakkar1/Project-1-Boston-Airbnb-Analysis/README.md

 # Boston Airbnb Analysis

-A sneak peek into the Airbnb activity in Boston, MA, USA <a href="https://www.kaggle.com/datasets/airbnb/boston" target="_blank">Kaggle</a>
+A sneak peek into the Airbnb activity in Boston, MA, USA : <a href="https://www.kaggle.com/datasets/airbnb/boston" target="_blank">Kaggle Link</a>

 Table of Contents: